-2. Intercultural Curricular Enrichment (ICE) Program
+2. Academic Curricular Enrichment (ACE) Program

-Student participation in the ICE Program is among the requirements for graduation from USC Aiken.
+Student participation in the ACE Program is among the requirements for graduation from USC Aiken.
 Students are required to attend approved events that include lectures, performances, films, concerts, and exhibits.
-ICE Program is designed to support USC Aiken's goal to produce "engaged learners and principled citizens" by broadening students' cultural and intellectual perspectives.
+The ACE Program is designed to support USC Aiken's goal to produce "engaged learners and principled citizens" by broadening students' cultural and intellectual perspectives.

-Requirement: USC Aiken undergraduate students will attend at least 2 ICE events per academic semester up to a total of 16 over their 4-year college career.
-Students will not be approved to receive their degree until they have met the ICE requirement.
+Requirement: Students will not be approved to receive their degree until they have met the ACE requirement.
+Track your progress on Blackboard.